History of The Musical Stage

 (The images below are thumbnails click on them to see larger versions.)

 What had happened?
 In simple terms, the world of popular culture had turned upside down.
 A chasm had opened between the hard rock/youth culture (of "drugs, sex and rock and roll") and the once dominant "establishment" culture that had long included Broadway.
-Producer-director Hal Prince later explained it this way
+Producer-director Hal Prince later explained how this change affected Broadway ticket sales

 Showtunes were no longer found on rock-dominated air waves and pop charts.
 Without the once-lucrative income from sheet music and cast recordings, composers and lyricists had to settle for the two percent of a musical's gross allotted to them in a standard contract.
 New talent went into the more profitable fields of pop music, television and film.
 Some veterans like Irving Berlin retired in disgust, while those who labored on found that styles and formulas that had worked for decades were suddenly unacceptable.

-Even legendary stars could not guarantee ticket sales.
-The lavish Andre Previn-Alan Jay Lerner musical Coco (1969 - 332 perfs) was inspired by Parisian fashion designer Coco Chanel's comeback career.
-Thanks to the presence of Katharine Hepburn in her only musical role, this show ran almost a year.
+Even the presence of legendary stars could not guarantee a hit.
+The lavish Andre Previn-Alan Jay Lerner musical Coco (1969 - 332 performances) was inspired by Parisian fashion designer Coco Chanel's comeback career.
+Thanks to a bravura performance by non-singer Katharine Hepburn in her only musical role, this show ran almost a year.
 The score was polished but unexciting, and a garish physical production did little to distract audiences from the weak story line.
-Coco never turned a profit, and was forced to close soon after Hepburn left the cast.
+In the end, Coco proved too costly to turn a profit, and was forced to close soon after Hepburn left the cast.